YangFei9606/yangfei.github.io/_pages/about.md

 I received my bachelor's degree in Automation from Harbin Institute of Technology in 2018, then I obtained my Ph.D. degree in Electrical and Electronic Engineering from The University of Adelaide in 2022.

-My research interest includes neural networks, intelligent control, real-time embedded systems and robotics.
+My research interests include neural networks, intelligent control, real-time embedded systems and robotics.
 I am currently a highly self-cited researcher recognised by Google Scholar and Clarivate.